sarfenaz/branding/Colors/README.md

-# 🎨 Visernic Brand Colors
+# 🎨 Visernic Brand Colors Palette.

 Welcome to the official brand color guidelines for **Visernic**.
 Below are the core colors used for our logo and brand identity.